Wruczek/Chrome-CookieBackup/README.md

 ## Usage

 Usage is pretty straightforward.
+- Click on the extension icon on the right side of the Chrome's address bar
 - Use the "Backup" button to download a copy of your cookies
 - Use the "Restore" button to restore cookies from file